yetanalytics/project-pan/README.md

         - Extensions may also link to external `recommendedActivityTypes` and `recommendedVerbs`.
         - Templates and Patterns may link to external objects.
-    - Non-inline `schemas` are given by IRIs that link out to external JSON Schemas.
+    - Non-inline `schema` values are given by IRIs that link out to external JSON Schemas.
     - Except for the two w3id contexts given by the Profile spec, any and all `@context` values need to be given by external links.
     - For many of these use cases, we need an RDF triple store to use as a